athletics/PastPresentFuture/README.md

 ## `StateManager:ResetPage`

-**Description:** This event is fired when the app tries to reload the page it is already on.
+**Description:** This event is fired when the library tries to reload the page it is already on.
 This is particularly useful if the current page has javascript elements that need to be reset.

 [:arrow_up:](#events)